ariga/atlas-action/README.md

   named `atlas.hcl` in the current directory.
 For example, `file://config/atlas.hcl`.
   Learn more about [Atlas configuration files](https://atlasgo.io/atlas-schema/projects).
 * `env` - The environment to use from the Atlas configuration file.
 For example, `dev`.
+* `working-directory` - The working directory to run from.
+Defaults to project root.

 #### Outputs